Are you fed up with the early morning call for the bottle?

 All you need is to sleep through the whole night, and life is much better!

 This post will give you some of the steps I took to stop my toddler from needing his overnight bottle feed.

-It can be a habit, it can be hunger, or it can be the fact that your Toddler just wants to see you in the middle of the night.
-Whatever the reason, it is time to stop bottle feeding your Toddler at night!
+It can be a habit, hunger, or the fact that your toddler wants to see you in the middle of the night.
+Whatever the reason, it is time to stop bottle feeding your toddler at night!
 After all, it is the reason you are here!

-But, how do your Toddler having their nightly bottle feeds?
+But, how do you stop your toddler from having their nightly bottle feeds?
 It is simple, but it may take some time, and it will mean less sleep for you at the beginning.
-Think of it as short term pain for long term gain.
+Think of it as short-term pain for long-term gain.

-Before we move onto the tips, let us expand on the reasons above.
-It is only when you know the reason, that you are able to move on and stop your Toddler bottle feeding at night.
+Before moving on to the tips, let us expand on the reasons above.
+Only when you know why can you move on and stop your toddler bottle feeding at night.

-It sounds obvious, right?
-Hunger is probably the biggest reason why your Toddler still needs a bottle at night.
+It sounds obvious.
+Hunger is probably the biggest reason your toddler still needs a bottle at night.

 Toddlers grow quickly and can go through stages of intense growth spurts.
 During these growth spurts, they are eating MACHINES!

-There are a number of things you can do to get your Toddler to stay in their room at night, or if your Toddler is scared, you need to find out why.
+You can do several things to get your toddler to stay in their room at night, or if your toddler is scared, you need to find out why.